OCA/social/mail_layout_preview/README.rst

 -  Simone Orsi <simahawk@gmail.com>
 -  Phuc Tran Thanh <phuc@trobz.com>
 -  Son Ho <sonhd@trobz.com>
+-  Khoi (Kien Kim) <khoikk@trobz.com>

 Other credits
 -------------

-The development and migration of this module from 15.0 to 16.0 has been financially supported by:
+The development and migration of this module from 15.0 to 16.0 and from 17.0 to 18.0 has been financially supported by:

 -  Camptocamp